MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/add-messaging-extension.md

 ## Identify relevant app project components

 Much of the app manifest and scaffolding are set up automatically when you create your project with the Teams Toolkit.
-Let's look at the main components for building a bot.

 ### App manifest